-- 1) The area of each lot shall be described in acres and square feet.
-Also, features including wetlands, steep slopes greater than 30 %, right-of-way, easements, floodplain, and others features as defined as not being included in the calculation of Buildable Lot Area, or as may be requested by the Planning Board, shall be expressed to the nearest square foot or nearest hundredth of an acre. - 2) Proposed lots shall be numbered consecutively.
+1) The area of each lot shall be described in acres and square feet.
+Also, features including wetlands, steep slopes greater than 30 %, right-of-way, easements, floodplain, and others features as defined as not being included in the calculation of Buildable Lot Area, or as may be requested by the Planning Board, shall be expressed to the nearest square foot or nearest hundredth of an acre.